-4.1 Planning for All Projects

-No matter the size of a project, whether a project is a capital improvement project, an in-house construction project, a sport field renovation, or even the addition of a few sprinkler lines, all have the potential to affect trees.
-RAP considers trees as important assets and requires plotting tree locations on every section of the plans for all projects.
+For in-house projects, the Forestry Division will 4.1 Planning for All Projects make available the results of tree evaluations.
+No matter the size of a project, whether a project Understanding the health and structure of is a capital improvement project, an in-house existing trees will help planners to anticipate the construction project, a sport field renovation, tolerance of the affected trees to construction or even the addition of a few sprinkler lines, all activities. have the potential to affect trees.
+RAP considers trees as important assets and requires plotting Plan with a Vision tree locations on every section of the plans for Conduct all projects with tree preservation in all projects.